saritsekhar/eth_avax_module1/README.md

-# ErrorHandlinginSolidity Contract
+# Error Handling in Smart Contract

-This is a Solidity smart contract that demonstrates different error handling techniques using `assert`, `revert`, and `require` functions.
+This Solidity smart contract demonstrates error handling techniques using `require`, `assert`, and `revert` functions.

 ## License

-This contract is using the MIT License.
+This contract is licensed under the MIT License.

 ## Prerequisites

-- Solidity ^0.8.18
+- Solidity ^0.8.0

 ## Contract Details

-The `uid_Checker` contract provides the following functions:
+The `smartContract` contract provides the following functions:

+### `setValue`

+- Sets the value of the contract.
+- Only the owner can set the value.
+- The value must be greater than zero.

-### `Assert_UID`
+### `getValue`

-- This function demonstrates the usage of the `assert` function.
+- Retrieves the current value of the contract.
-- It takes a `uid` parameter and checks if it is not in the given range of our uid system by using `assert` statement.
-- If the condition fails, it triggers an "Internal error" and aborts the execution.

-### `Student_Counter`
+### `assertExample`

-- This function demonstrates the usage of the `revert` function.
+- Demonstrates the usage of the `assert` function.
-- here if a valid uid is given then it increases the student_counter by one
-- and if the valid uid is not given then the whole transaction is reverted back by printing the error statement
-- wer have a `StudentCount` variable which is used to count all the valid uid
+- Asserts that two input values are not equal.

-### `uid_req`
+### `revertExample`

-- This function demonstrates the usage of the `require` function.
+- Demonstrates the usage of the `revert` function.
-- here the functions shows that a given uid is valid or not
-- we have given a valid range in the require condition `{ 1-99 }`
-- and if the given uid is not in the range than it will print a error
+- Reverts the transaction if the input is less than 10.
-- otherwise it will send us a `true` bool statement

 ## Usage

-1. Make sure you have Solidity ^0.8.18 installed.
+1. Ensure you have Solidity ^0.8.0 installed.
-2. Compile and deploy the `ErrorHandling` contract to a supported Ethereum network.
+2. Compile and deploy the `smartContract` contract to a supported Ethereum network.
 3. Interact with the deployed contract by calling the available functions and providing the required parameters.